MattCSmith/Project-365/README.md

 #### **Project:** Challenged.Dev - Next.js FrontEnd

 Today I added some more polish to the collapisble sidebar for the frontend.
 Really pleased with how its turning out.
 I reckon another days work and the sidebar will be mostly complete, subject to the itterative updates.

+## Day 85
+#### **Project:** Challenged.Dev - Next.js FrontEnd

+Today I spent some time finishing off the sidebar.
+Unfortunately I had to undo some of the work yesterday and change plans for the sidebar menu, as it doesn't seem possible right now to use `getStaticProps` in the `_app.js` file.